FOREX-Dollar stalls as Chinese economy beats expectations

 Nelson said investor reaction to the Israel-Hamas conflict had so far been muted.
 "If it spread to other regions which get pulled into the conflict, like Iran, then that's another story, but we're not there yet."

-The dollar index =USD was marginally lower at 106.19.
-The gauge, which tracks the greenback against six major peers, rose 0.53% on Tuesday but remains below an 11-month high of 107.34 touched last week.

-The euro EUR=EBS was steady at $1.0571, while sterling GBP=D3 was up 0.1% at $1.2194 after data showed British inflation failed to fall as expected in September.
+The euro EUR=EBS was down 0.2% at $1.0555, while sterling GBP=D3 was flat at $1.2179 after data showed British inflation failed to fall as expected in September.

 Israel's shekelILS=D3 was pinned to the weaker side of 4 to the dollar, around its lowest since 2015.